FIKA Mentoring Programme

 When the mentor and mentee are paired, they first meet at Luckan or online during a kick-off event.
 During the first meeting a coordinator gives information and answers questions.
 During that meeting the mentor and mentee agree on the goals for the mentorship and on convenient times and places to meet.
 At the end of the mentoring, a final meeting with the coordinator can be organised, and both mentor and mentee can get a certificate for participating.
 Luckan supports all pairs throughout the whole process.

-Participation in the programme is FREE of charge.
+Participation in the program is FREE of charge.

 Yes, it is possible to have entirely digital or hybrid mentor periods – it’s up to your preference.